 Have you ever made a snap decision that changed your life?
 In typical Young Adult fiction manner, Allyson, your average American teenager, meets a handsome Dutch boy Willem De Ruiter while visiting England.
 In the spur of the moment, she is whisked away to Paris to spend one perfect day with him.
 If that was the whole of the book, I wouldn’t be recommending this story on your summer reading list.
 However, Allyson’s journey after her perfect day is what made this one of my best summer reads.
 If you are a hopeless romantic and love young adult fiction, add this to your pile of books to read this summer.

-You will have to settle for a vague description for this book because I don’t dare risk spoiling it for you.
+You will have to settle for a vague description of this book because I don’t dare risk spoiling it for you.
 It has all the classic characteristics of thriller beach reads: a wealthy extended family, a private island, a tragic accident, and secrets and lies.
 As the protagonist Cadence slowly starts regaining her memory and all the details of what happened start becoming clear, half the fun is in trying to figure out what is going on.
-I really enjoyed trying to piece the mystery of this book together.
+I enjoyed trying to piece the mystery of this book together.
 All I can say is that at some point, you’ll want to grab the tissues because this is one of those books that will make you cry.
 But that is all the spoiler you will get from me.
 Read more →

 Beach Reads Sure to Thrill

 A private jet flying from Martha’s Vineyard to New York City crashes into the ocean.
 The sole survivors are a young boy who is now the sole heir of his parents’ extensive fortune and Scott Burroughs, a down-and-out painter who just happened to catch a ride.
-I love beach reads that keep you engaged, and the mystery of why the plane crashed unfolds masterfully and definitely keeps you wanting more.
-But the beauty of this book is that it is more thought-provoking than typical summer book.
+I love beach reads that keep you engaged, and the mystery of why the plane crashed unfolds masterfully and keeps you wanting more.
+But the beauty of this book is that it is more thought-provoking than the typical summer book.
 It’s a commentary on the consequences of our 24-hour news cycle and the desperate need to know everything right away.
 One of my favorite books to read this summer.
 Read more →

 Over the years, I’ve read most of John Grisham’s books, so you could save I am a bit of a fan.
 I think his books are perfect beach reads for a vacation.
 Since they aren’t a series, you don’t feel like you need to read them in any particular order.
-They are exciting enough to capture your attention without quite reaching the can’t put down stage.
+They are exciting enough to capture your attention without quite reaching the can’t-put-down stage.
 I particularly love his early books, and for the best summer reads, I recommend The Firm, a tale of a young lawyer caught up in a shady law firm.
 If you haven’t read John Grisham before, this is a great place to start.

 If you want a quick classic mystery for your summer reading list, Agatha Christie is the way to go.
 You’ll have fun trying to figure out whodunit on an isolated island mansion where the suspects start dying off one by one.
 I’ll be impressed if you figure it out.
 I never do.
 A classic for a reason, this novel is surprisingly short, leaving you plenty of time to also enjoy swimming at the beach … or fitting in a few more beach books.